peterhadchity/the-projection-booth/README.md

 Alternative free key-based APIs if TMDB is unavailable in your region: [OMDb](https://www.omdbapi.com/apikey.aspx), [API Ninjas](https://api-ninjas.com/), [Pexels](https://www.pexels.com/api/), [Unsplash](https://unsplash.com/developers).

-> Note: the key is client-side by design (course scope — static front-end deployment).
-TMDB v3 keys are rate-limited and safe for demo projects, but would be proxied through a backend in production.

 ## 3. Project Description